kylesmile1103/Learn-Frida/README.md

 * Rooted device
 * ADB is enabled and authorized

 First off, download the latest frida-server from the [releases](https://github.com/frida/frida/releases) page and uncompress it.
+(PS: Remember to uncompress the file before push it to your phone! )

 In this tutorial, we will be doing it on Android device that has arm64-v8a ABI, so we need to find and download `frida-server-xx.xx.xx-android-arm64.xz`.
 After uncompressing, we should rename the file to `frida-server` and push to `data/local/tmp`